biggles11/HTTPSScaled/README.md

 If you allow time for the load balancer, scaling group, instances and associated listeners to start and become healthy then you will be able to see that you are served by all of the load balanced targets due to the load balancer.

 ## Monitoring
 Monitoring has not been put in place for this project yet.
-This is for future development
+This is for future development.